TromboneScott/Oscars/README.txt

 To start a new year:

+Create Google Form:
+1. Open last year's form at forms.google.com
+2. Select the dots menu at top right and click "Make a copy"
+3. Make all necessary updates for the current year
+  a.
+Change any categories and tie-breakers
+  b.
+Update the broadcast date
+  c.
+Update nominees
+4. Set up data export
+  a.
+Click Responses tab
+  b.
+Click the green spreadsheet button to Create Spreadsheet
+  c.
+Open responses spreadsheet
+  d.
+Select File/Share/Publish to web
+  e.
+Choose Link = Form Responses 1 (the tab name) and Embed = Comma-separated values (.csv)
+  f.
+Check box for "Automatically rebulish when changes are made"
+  g.
+Click "Publish"
+  h.
+Copy the URL it generates and use that on the command line when running the oscars programs

 Update any code and files as needed
 1. git add <file> (for each <file>)
 2. git commit